Ubud: What to See, Top Attractions & an Itinerary

 Sacred Monkey Forest — a sanctuary of hundreds of macaques and mossy temples at the south end of the centre; keep food and belongings away from their nimble hands.

-Campuhan Ridge Walk — a free mo ing stroll along a green ridge on the weste edge of the centre, best at sunrise.
+Campuhan Ridge Walk — a free morning stroll along a green ridge on the western edge of the centre, best at sunrise.

 Rice Terraces: Tegalalang and Jatiluwih

-Stepped rice terraces are Ubud's signature and some of Bali's most photogenic scenery.
-The two main ones are close to town and further out.
+Stepped rice terraces are Ubud's signature and some of Bali's most photogenic scenery: the two main ones sit close to town and further out in the hills.

 Emerald Tegalalang rice terraces stepping down a valley slope near Ubud